BIDS/repro-case-studies/case-studies/omesnard.md

 In the process of working with IcoFOAM, we improved and developed new diligent reproducibility practices.
 The "top three" of these practices are: automating all post-processing steps with ParaView to use in batch mode and avoid interaction with the GUI; storing the command-line input in scripts for mesh generation and running of the solver; recording the log files and extracting data from them to update the lab notebook.

-We moved on to [IBAMR](https://github.com/ibamr/ibamr), an open-source software hosted on GitHub by [Boyce Griffith](http://www.cims.nyu.edu/~griffith/), aiming to reproduce our previous results with another immersed-boundary (in contrast to body-conforming) solver.
+We then moved on to [IBAMR](https://github.com/ibamr/ibamr), an open-source software by [Boyce Griffith](http://www.cims.nyu.edu/~griffith/), hosted on GitHub.
+The aim was to reproduce our previous results with another immersed-boundary (in contrast to body-conforming) solver, but one that uses a different formulation.
 IBAMR implements an immersed-boundary method on a Cartesian grid, allowing adaptive mesh refinement by means of the [SAMRAI](https://computation.llnl.gov/project/SAMRAI) library, and solving the linear systems of equations by means of the [PETSc](http://www.mcs.anl.gov/petsc) library.
-Bhalla et al. (2013) published a detailed validation of the software, while various examples can be found included in the code repository.
+Bhalla et al. (2013) published a detailed validation of the software, while various examples are included in the code repository.
+IBAMR is written as a library that requires the user to write a driver program to call it.
+We also needed to write post-processing scripts for the output of IBMAR, in this case using VisIt.
+After a few weeks of this preparation, we ran a batch of simulations for varying values of the Reynolds number and angle of attack (as before).
+They all matched the published results in Krishnan et al. (2014), except for one: the case with Reynolds number 2000 and angle of attack 35 degrees.
+This is the key case of the batch, which in the original work exhibits an enhanced lift coefficient: the crux of our previous study.
+In the end, we were able to match the results with this combination of parameters by running IBAMR imposing "no slip" in all mesh points lying _inside_ the body (not just the boundary).
+Not an intuitive option, since all immersed boundary methods work by imposing no slip at the boundary nodes.

 The [cuIBM](https://github.com/barbagroup/cuIBM) and [PetIBM](https://github.com/barbagroup/PetIBM) codes are both being developed in our research lab and implement the same immersed-boundary method (Taira and Colonius, 2007).
 The GitHub code repositories include code documentation with [Doxygen](www.doxygen.org), users' documentation (on the GitHub wiki), as well as basic examples/tutorials.